WWE News: Kurt Angle To Make WWE Return At ‘Fastlane’?

 Kurt Angle is set to headline the WWE Hall of Fame Class of 2017, the Friday before WWE WrestleMania, in Orlando, Florida.
-It’s a class that also now includes The Rock ‘N Roll Express, Teddy Long, Diamond Dallas Page and Beth Phoenix.
-However, Angle is clearly the main attraction.
+It’s a class that also now includes The Rock ‘N Roll Express, Teddy Long, Diamond Dallas Page and Beth Phoenix, however, Angle is clearly the main attraction.

 Originally, the Kurt Angle and WWE reunion tour was to only include the enshrinement at the WWE Hall of Fame Ceremony, and perhaps an ambassador role down the line.
 But, much like with Goldberg, things changed.
 Goldberg was only brought in to face Brock Lesnar at WWE Survivor Series and then get inducted himself.
 But the WWE extended Goldberg’s return and secured Kurt Angle for the Hall of Fame spot.